 Funding and planning for schools for specific purposes

-The one-off RAM supplementary funding supports student outcomes by enabling principals to allocate additional resourcing to best suit the needs of their individual students and school.
+The RAM supplementary funding supports student outcomes by enabling principals to allocate additional resourcing to best suit the needs of their individual students and school.

 Using Resource Allocation Model (RAM) supplementary funding